genicam/harvesters/README.rst

     :alt: The Harvesters
     :scale: 55 %

-    Pieter Bruegel the Elder, The Harvesters, 1565, oil on wood, (c) 2000–2018 The Metropolitan Museum of Art
+    Pieter Bruegel the Elder, The Harvesters, 1565, (c) 2000–2018 The Metropolitan Museum of Art

 .. contents:: Table of Contents
     :depth: 1